 I must say, there were positive impacts as well.
 Not on the business but as a nation we did unite against COVID.
 The best thing I love about the impacts is hygiene.
 I washed my hands, I don’t know, maybe 30 times a day.

 We are following all the government-instructed health guidelines.
-We cancelled games and concerts and didn’t fuss about it.
+We canceled games and concerts and didn’t fuss about it.
 We made it through as a nation.

 So what is happening now?